Britain Yearly Meeting: Establishment of Yearly Meetings (1672)

-Minutes are preserved from 1672 which record that this meeting was held in 1673, and from 1674–1677 consisted only of recorded ministers.
+Minutes are preserved from 1672 which record that this meeting was held in 1673, and from 1674 to 1677 consisted only of recorded ministers.
 The Yearly Meeting with representatives from each area as described above was restored in 1678, and has met on an annual basis every year since then.

 The end of official persecution in England (1689)

 Under James II of England persecution practically ceased.
 James issued a Declaration of Indulgence in 1687 and 1688, and it was widely held that William Penn had been its author.

 In 1689 the Toleration Act was passed.
 It allowed for freedom of conscience and prevented persecution by making it illegal to disturb anybody else from worship.
 Thus British Quakerism became tolerated though still not widely understood or accepted and were instead identified in English and Welsh law as a dissenting group.

 From almost the very beginning of the movement in the middle seventeenth century, Quakers became notable in the popular imagination not merely for their radical religious ideas and seemingly peculiar social habits but also for their legendary willingness to be jailed or punished for their beliefs.